Sunday, August 28, 2011

 I hate sin

-Yesterday, Bekah and I had the priviledge of going to Seattle to help with a fund raising event for Special Olympics.
+Yesterday, Bekah and I had the privilege of going to Seattle to help with a fund-raising event for Special Olympics.
 We decided that it would be best to park in Bremerton, ride the ferry, and then walk up to CenturyLink Field where we would be selling game day programs before the Seahawks played the Vikings.

 It was nice to finally get off the ferry and to get away from all the weirdness.
 Bekah and I had a fun time hawking programs for three hours in the Event Center.
 Our vocal cords are raw from all of the yelling that we had to do to be heard above the crowds.
 While there, I kept thinking about all of those people who were coming to "worship" their football idols and how that so many of them were lost without Jesus as their Saviour.
 How I wished that instead of programs, I was handing out tracts to these football fans.
 What an amazing opportunity was wasted.
 My desire from this experience is to be able to pass out tracts at our local events.

-On the way home from Seattle, it was once again that the ferry was packed with people.
+On the way home from Seattle, we were once again on a ferry was packed with people.
 The hemp-fest was over for the day and these folks were now so much more mellow than they had been in the morning.
-There had to be over 400 folks and 90% were from the pot party.
+There had to be over 400 folks on the seating level, and 90% were from the pot party.
 Some of them were sleeping (even though it was only 9pm), others were just "melted" on the seats, and yet a few were still acting stupid.
 I could overhear many conversations about getting high at the festival.
 It was so sad that 50% of this crowd was high-school age or younger.
-My heart was so broken and my mind was so angry at sin, that I couldn't stay inside for very long.
+My heart was so broken, and my mind was so angry at sin, that I couldn't stay inside for very long.
 Bekah and I went to the front of the ferry where we knew there would be lots less people.
 Even though it was windy and cold, I felt better.

 By the time the ferry got to Bremerton I could not wait to get back to my van and be alone with Bekah and God.
 I was full of hate and had to do a lot of praying.
 The Holy Spirit reminding me of Jesus' words to love our enemies.
 (These folks weren't my enemies, but their sin was.)
-The Holy Spirit also made me realize that there is no way that I can love these people, but that God does, and that if I let Him, He can love them through me.
+The Holy Spirit also made me realize that there is even though I felt like there was no way that I could love these people, but that God does, and that if I let Him, He can love them through me.

 Sunday, August 14, 2011